 In this discussion of home sleep study vs lab sleep study, we’ve established that these tests are not made equally and have different target audiences.
 Perhaps the clearest example of this difference is in the cost of the tests themselves.

 For many, the cost of an overnight sleep study is going to be the determining factor in whether or not they decide to participate.
-Using FAIR Health Consumer, we looked at the average pricing for an in-lab sleep study for five of the most populated United States cities and five smaller and more secluded cities, as evidenced by the table below:
+Using FAIR Health Consumer, we looked at the average pricing for an in-lab sleep study for five of the most populated United States cities and five smaller and more secluded cities:

 |City||ZIP Code Tested||Out of Network||In-Network|